 Investigating local emergency plans is worth the effort.
 For example, understanding the evacuation protocols for various buildings, safe rooms, tornado shelter locations, and boundaries for tsunami zones are all examples of knowledge we recommend you possess, depending on where you live and what disasters you expect.

 Fire safety is vital, especially in a crowded urban environment where fires can spread quickly between buildings or the wildland-urban interface, where wildfire can threaten your home and livelihood.
+Being prepared is one of the best attitudes for urban preppers by having a wildfire preparedness checklist.

 There are many different ways to be fire safe: